 The Bounty Islands population declined 76% during 1978-1998, but census methods were variable.
 The Antipodes population declined by c.50% during 1978-1995, and there have been further decreases since (G. A. Taylor in litt.
 1999, Taylor 2000, D. Houston in litt.
 2008).
 Based on this information, a very rapid decline is estimated to have occurred over the last three generations.
 However, recent surveys indicate that the rate of decline may be slower than this (J. Hiscock in litt.
 2012).

 Eudyptes sclateri breeds on the Antipodes and Bounty Islands (20 km2 and 1 km2 respectively), New Zealand.
-The most recent population survey conducted in 2011 found 34,226 nests on the Antipodes (Hisock and Chilvers 2014); on the Bounty Islands there were an estimated 26.000 nests in the same year (Miskelly 2013).
-In the mid-20th century breeding erect-crested penguins were observed on the New Zealand mainland, although these were individual pairs that were not part of a larger population (Richdale 1950).
-Outside the breeding period, erect-crested penguins have been reported on other sub-Antarctic islands, such as Campbell Island (Miskelly et al. 2015) and the Snares Islands (Morrison and Sagar 2014), and it is a frequent visitor to the New Zealand mainland and the Chatham Islands (Miskelly 2013).
-Outside the New Zealand territory, erect-crested penguins have been observed along the southern coasts of Australia, and the Kerguelen and the Falkland Islands (Miskelly 2013).
+The most recent population survey conducted in 2011 found 34,226 nests on the Antipodes (Hisock and Chilvers 2014); on the Bounty Islands there were an estimated 26,000 nests in the same year (Miskelly 2013).
+In the mid-20th century the species was recorded breeding on the New Zealand mainland, although these were individual pairs that were not part of a larger population (Richdale 1950).
+Outside the breeding period birds have been reported on other sub-Antarctic islands, such as Campbell Island (Miskelly et al. 2015) and the Snares Islands (Morrison and Sagar 2014), and it is a frequent visitor to the New Zealand mainland and the Chatham Islands (Miskelly 2013).
+Outside New Zealand territory, the species has been observed along the southern coasts of Australia, and the Kerguelen and the Falkland Islands (Miskelly 2013).

-With a severe lack of data on the species it is difficult to assess what causes population declines in erect-crested penguins (Davis 2013).
-The absence of introduced terrestrial predators disrupting penguin populations on the mainland point towards sea-based issues, which most likely consist of changes in marine productivity due to ocean warming and, potentially, fisheries interactions (Trathan et al. 2015).
+With a severe lack of data on the species it is difficult to assess what causes population declines in the species (Davis 2013).
+The absence of introduced terrestrial predators disrupting penguin populations on the mainland points towards sea-based issues, which most likely consist of changes in marine productivity due to ocean warming and, potentially, fisheries interactions (Trathan et al. 2015).

 Conservation Actions Underway